SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <a name="depravity" href="#contents" style="font-size:1.6em;">2.3 Total Depravity (Moderately Reformed)</a>

 Does your Calvary Chapel pastor teach [total depravity](https://sevenshepherd.github.io/total-depravity/), or are they instead teaching [semi-pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in A.D.
 529?
 Pelagianism and semi-Pelagianism [result in a rejection of God’s grace in favor of man’s innate goodness](https://www.gotquestions.org/semi-Pelagianism.html).
 Chuck Smith avoided these heresies, hopefully your pastor does too.
-Total depravity protects grace.
+Total depravity protects the teachings of grace alone.

 <!-- , however small a spark of goodness it is.
 Semi-Pelagianism downplays God’s supernatural empowerment and enlightenment.
 It denies that God’s unmerited favor is necessary for us to begin the process of salvation.
 The Bible says that, from election to glorification, salvation is completely the work of God (Romans 8:29–30).
 Semi-Pelagianism is unbiblical and should be rejected. &mdash; [GotQuestions.org -->